CamiWilliams/APL-HelloWorld-Workshop/README.md

 We&#39;ll test your skill two times.
 First, we&#39;ll test the voice interaction is intact in the simulator.
 Then, we will add APL and test with a multimodal device in the simulator.

-1. Switch browser tabs to **the developer portal** (If you closed the browser tab, here&#39;s how to get back: Go to  [http://developer.amazon.com](http://developer.amazon.com/), sign in, click Alexa, click Alexa Skills Kit, click on your skill name, click on configuration from the left-hand menu).
+1. Switch browser tabs to **the developer portal** (If you closed the browser tab, here&#39;s how to get back: Go to  [http://developer.amazon.com](http://developer.amazon.com/), sign in, click Alexa, click Alexa Skills Kit, click on your skill name).
 2. Scroll to the top of the page and click **Test**.
 3. Switch **Test is disabled for this skill** to Development.
 4. In **Alexa Simulator** tab, under **Type or click…**, type &quot;open hello world&quot;